insolar/mainnet/application/cmd/integrum/README.md

    - Insolar Platform RPC Admin endpoint as a URL parameter.
    - Insolar Platform RPC Public endpoint as `-p` option's value.
    - Path to `*_admin_member_keys.json` as the `-k` option's value.
-   - URL to DB with credentials as the `-u` option's value.
+   - URL to Observer DB with credentials as the `-u` option's value.

    For example: